Your Creator Profile's public newsletter feed is like a mini-blog for your newsletter content.

-Near the bottom of the page, toggle the option that says' 'Post to my public feed'.
+Near the bottom of the page, toggle the option that says 'Post to my public feed'.

 Once you've toggled this on, you'll be able to add a thumbnail and choose the alt text to be displayed publicly:

-Once you've sent the broadcast, it will automatically display on your newsletter feed!
+Once you've sent the Broadcast, it will automatically display on your newsletter feed!

-For a previously sent broadcast
+For a sent Broadcast